-Key cards have first of all many different names.
-From prox cards, swipe cards to fobs or magnetic cards or RFID cards - even ID cards.
-People give them all different names.
+Keycards have many different names.
+From prox cards, swipe cards to fobs or magnetic cards, to RFID cards—even the simplistic: ID cards.
+People give them many different names.
 The main provider of these key cards is HID Global who manufactures, distributes and sells access cards using their proximity readers.

 - Can easily be activated for different access points

-- Can provide restrictions for certain times, certain access levels, or even certain number of unlocks
+- Can provide restrictions for certain times, certain access levels, or even certain numbers of unlocks

 - Provides remote deactivation capability